 (3) Optional Standards for 2023 and Earlier Model Complete and Incomplete Heavy-Duty Vehicles that Use Heavy-Duty Otto-Cycle Engines.
 For 2023 and earlier model years only, manufacturers may request to group complete and incomplete heavy-duty Otto-cycle vehicles into the same test group as Otto-cycle vehicles certifying to the LEV III exhaust emission standards and test procedures specified in title 13, CCR, section 1961.2, so long as those complete and incomplete heavy-duty Otto-cycle vehicles meet the most stringent LEV III standards to which any vehicle within that test group certifies.

-(4) Greenhouse Gas Emission Standards for New 2016 and Subsequent Model Heavy-Duty Otto-Cycle Engines.
+(4) Greenhouse Gas Emission Standards for New 2016 through 2026 Model Heavy-Duty Otto-Cycle Engines.

 (A) CO2 Emission Standards.

 1. The CO2 emissions from new 2016 through 2020 model heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, shall not exceed 627 g/hp-hr.
-This standard continues to apply in 2021 and later model years for all Otto-cycle engines that are not heavy heavy-duty engines.
+This standard continues to apply in 2021 through 2026 model years for all Otto-cycle engines that are not heavy heavy-duty engines.
 An FCL must be specified for each engine family, which may not be less than the certified emission level for the engine family.
 The FEL for the engine family is equal to the FCL multiplied by 1.03.
 The FCL serves as the CO2 emission standard for the engine family with respect to certification and confirmatory testing instead of the standard specified in this subsection (c)(4)(A).
 The FEL serves as the emission standard for the engine family with respect to all other testing.
 The requirements for the optional averaging, banking, and trading program and for generating credits are described in the applicable test procedures incorporated by reference in subsection (d).

-2. As an option, 2017 through 2027 model year heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, may be certified to the Optional Low-CO2 Emission Standard.
+2. As an option, 2017 through 2026 model year heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, may be certified to the Optional Low-CO2 Emission Standard.
 The CO2 emissions from engines certified to the Optional Low-CO2 Emission Standard may not exceed 490 g/hp-hr.
 Engines certified to the Optional Low-CO2 Emission Standard must also comply with the applicable CH4 and N2O emission standards set forth in subsections (c)(4)(B) and (c)(4)(C), respectively.
 In addition, engines certified to the Optional Low CO2 Emission Standard and participating in the Innovative Technology Regulation set forth in sections 2208 and 2208.1 are not eligible to participate in the averaging, banking, and trading program, or to generate credits for certification.

-3. The CO2 emissions from new 2021 and subsequent model Otto-cycle engines characterized as heavy heavy-duty engines used in heavy heavy-duty vocational vehicles and heavy heavy-duty tractors shall not exceed:
+3. The CO2 emissions from new 2021 through 2026 model Otto-cycle engines characterized as heavy heavy-duty engines used in heavy heavy-duty vocational vehicles and heavy heavy-duty tractors shall not exceed: